Hapag-Lloyd Cruises

 Review of Hapag-Lloyd Cruises

-Company history/changes
+Company History/Changes

 Hapag-Lloyd Cruises logo

-In 2017, the brand Hapag-Lloyd Cruises reported record average daily rates of EUR 594 (pp per day) or an increase of 2,6% over 2016.
-In 2017 the company also reported the highest-ever customer satisfaction and quality ratings.
-The company's average daily ticket prices increased as follows - 2011 (EUR 399), 2012 (EUR 420), 2013 (EUR 450), 2014 (EUR 536), 2015-2016 (EUR 579), 2017 (EUR 594).
+In 2017, Hapag-Lloyd Cruises reported a record average daily rate of EUR 594 (per person, per day), marking a 2.6% increase from 2016.
+The company also reported the highest-ever customer satisfaction and quality ratings.
+The company’s average daily ticket prices increased as follows: 2011 (EUR 399), 2012 (EUR 420), 2013 (EUR 450), 2014 (EUR 536), 2015-2016 (EUR 579), and 2017 (EUR 594).

-For FY2018 (fiscal year), TUI Group's earnings (from the 3 cruise brands - TUI, Marella, and Hapag-Lloyd) increased by 10,7% - to EUR 901,9 million.
-The company's turnover was EUR 324 million (26,8% increase over 2017).
-The Group's average daily rates increased to EUR 178 euro (TUI, up from EUR 173), EUR 141 (Marella, up from EUR 131) and EUR 615 (Hapag-Lloyd, up from EUR 594).
+For FY2018 (fiscal year), TUI Group's earnings from its three cruise brands—TUI, Marella, and Hapag-Lloyd—rose by 10.7% to EUR 901.9 million.
+The company's turnover was EUR 324 million, a 26.8% increase over 2017.
+The Group's average daily rates increased as follows: EUR 178 (TUI, up from EUR 173), EUR 141 (Marella, up from EUR 131), and EUR 615 (Hapag-Lloyd, up from EUR 594).

-New ships
+New Ships

 Hapag-Lloyd Cruises expedition ship design (bow view)